GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ## Prerequisites

 - A minimum of four (4) machines:
     - One (1) machine for cluster manager, which will proxy TCP and HTTP traffic.
+This could be localhost on the installer's computer
+    !!!
+Note
-This could be localhost on the installer's computer.            **Note:** Cluster Manager requires 1GB of RAM to run comfortably
+        Cluster Manager requires 1GB of RAM to run comfortably
     - One (1) machine for the Nginx load balancer and Twemproxy
     - Two (2) machines for Gluu Servers (additional Gluu machines can be added as needed)